Skip to main content

 Firmware Flashing Instructions

-• The CAN connection requires the use of an XT30(2+2)-F cable.
+• CAN requires the use of XT30(2+2)-F for connection.

-• Below is the style of the XT30(2+2)-F data cable:
+• Below is the style of the XT30(2+2)-F data cable.

 Loading...